prody/ProDy-website/tutorials/mech_stiff/sm.rst

    anm.buildHessian(calphas, cutoff=13.0)

+And calculate all anm modes as they will be needed for later:

+.. ipython:: python

+   anm.calcModes(n_modes='all')

-Those two actions are required and sufficient to perform mechanical stiffness calculations without calculating modes.
-The Hessian defines the elastic network model, which will be used to calculate mechanical striffness.
+Those actions are required and sufficient to perform mechanical stiffness calculations.

 Stiffness Matrix Calculations
 -------------------------------------------------------------------------------

-Mechanical stiffness calculations for the selected group of atoms can be performed using :meth:`.ANM.buildMechStiff` method:
+Mechanical stiffness calculations for the selected group of atoms can be performed using :func:`.calcMechStiff` method:

 .. ipython:: python

-   anm.buildMechStiff(calphas)
-   anm.getStiffness()

-Mechanical stiffness matrix is available using the :meth:`.ANM.getStiffness` method.
+   stiffness = calcMechStiff(anm, calphas)
+   stiffness

 To show the stiffness matrix as an image map use the following function:

 .. ipython:: python

-   from matplotlib import cm
-   showMechStiff(anm, calphas, cmap=cm.jet_r)
+   showMechStiff(stiffness, calphas, cmap='jet_r')

 Note that 'jet_r' will reverse the colormap of image map which will be